Gift Card

 file

-and finding the compiled code for the redeem
+and finding the compiled code for the gift_card

-exporting a type for the validators so we can use it in our island later.
+exporting a type for the validators so we can use it in our page later.
 Having this function

 potentially throw an error is just a way to signal to us that we've done something wrong.